6 Core Principles, Virtually!

 • Assign small groups to exchange ideas and debate among themselves.

-• As facilitator, continually assure people that “this is a safe place” by modeling safe dialogue, in writing.
-For example, when I went AWOL for a few days, Anouk sent me a private email, gently inquiring if all was okay, rather than posting, publicly, an inquiry about WHERE THE bleep WAS I!?
+• Assure participants that “this is a safe place” by modeling safe dialogue, in writing.
+For example, when I went quiet for a few days, Anouk sent me a private email, gently inquiring if all was okay, rather than asking publicly WHERE THE bleep WAS I!?

 • Communicate well in advance of the first day of the event to help everyone get ready (i.e. date in calendar, time set aside, log-in information handy);

 • Create an opening exercise that is “gently” personal, and that everyone can do equally well – no matter who or where they are.
 (For example, we were asked to sit back and take a look out our closest window, then describe what we see.
-Often people comment on how neat it is to be able to visualize from where other people in the group are writing.
 It makes the online environment feel much more personal, a collection of private spaces into which we’re allowed entry).

 • Don’t oversimplify.
 The most engaging aspect of the course, by far, was the reality of the final team task.
 Even though the tasks involved an imaginary scenario, I knew that the scenario had grown out of real life experience.
 It wasn’t artificial or “manipulated” to convince me of anything.
 There was lots of room for disagreement and there was not one, right answer.
 It was complex, just like the real world!